-District 4's monthly television program, Toastmasters Bay to Bay, is available for viewing online.
-Bay to Bay is produced at the Midpeninsula Community Media Center in Palo Alto with most tapings occurring on the second Mondays of the month.
-The producers are Birgit Starmanns and Stan Ng.
+District 4's television program, Toastmasters Bay to Bay, is available for viewing online.
+Bay to Bay was produced at the Midpeninsula Community Media Center monthly in Palo Alto from September 2008 through July 2015.
+The producers were Birgit Starmanns and Stan Ng.